TommesJay/website/source/en/home.md

 <p>Hello international visitor!</p>

 So far only parts of our website are available in English.
 Please contact us.
-We're happy to speak English (and some Spanish, French, Russian too).
+We're happy to speak English (and some Spanish, French and Russian too).
 </div>